saich9424/SOEN-691-PROJECT/README.md

 * https://www.kaggle.com/parthsharma5795/finding-the-best-restaurants-in-bangalore <br />
 * https://www.kaggle.com/chirag9073/zomato-restaurants-analysis-and-prediction <br />

 These two studies can be taken into consideration into initial stages of data preparation.
 For ex.
 Data Loading and Cleaning.
 However, these work are limited to analysis of the data.
-We want to go one further step ahead and want to implement ALS and Content based recommender system for the user base.
+We want to go one step further and want to implement ALS and Content based recommender system for the user base.

 ## II.
 Materials and Methods